nimerkb/Assign6/README.md

-# Assignment 6: Nimer and Mika'il
+# Final Assignment 6: Nimer and Mika'il